 8. Diamond Crystals Solar Salt

-Type: | Solar Salt |
+Type: | Solar/Sea Salt |

 Size/Qty.: | 40 lbs |

 Coming in at eighth place on the list is the Diamond Crystals Solar Salt.
-It’s an all-natural salt that contains over 96 percent pure salt.
+It’s an all-natural that contains over 96 percent pure salt.
 That’s right – no fillers.
-Since these salt crystals are so natural and pure, they are the perfect solution for brine tanks.
+Since these crystals are so natural and pure, they are the perfect solution for brine tanks, and you can even use this product for meat processing, curing olives, and pickling!

-The best thing about this salt is the price.
+The best thing about this one is the price.
 You get an entire 40-pound bag of salt for an insanely low price tag through some retailers.
 That makes this one the best salts if you’re on a budget.
 It’s cheap, and it works well.
 What more can you ask for?

-7. Morton Pure AND Natural Water Softening Crystals
+7. Morton Pure and Natural Water Softening Crystals

-Type: | Solar Salt |
+Type: | Solar/Sea Salt |

 Size/Qty.: | 40 lbs |

-Morton is a familiar name in American households because they are known for their table salt products.
-You’ll always recognize Morton salt when you see it with its familiar icon of a girl in a yellow rain jacket carrying an umbrella.
+Morton is well known in American households for its table salt products.
+You’ll always recognize Morton salt when you see its familiar icon of a girl in a yellow rain jacket carrying an umbrella.
 In fact, this 40 lb. bag of water softening salt has that same exact logo, letting you know that it’s an authentic Morton product.

-As a leader in salt products, you can trust this is pure salt harvested naturally from saltwater.
+As a leader in these products, you can trust this is pure salt harvested naturally from saltwater.
 It’s the real deal, and best of all, it works in all water softeners.

 6. Morton Salt Morton F124700000g Pellets